 There are 6 steps you can take to prepare: Define the operating goals of your audit, Define the scope of your SOC 2 audits, address regulatory and compliance requirements, Review and write security procedures, perform a readiness assessment, Evaluate and hire a certified auditor.

 SOC 2 requirements are mandatory for all engaged, technology-based service organizations that store client information in the cloud.
 Such businesses include those that provide SaaS and other cloud services while also using the cloud to store each respective, engaged client\'s information.

 Any service organization that needs an independent validation of controls relevant to how it transmits, processes, or stores client data may require a SOC report.
 Additionally, as a result of various legislative requirements like the Sarbanes-Oxley Act, as well as increased scrutiny over third-party controls, clients are increasingly requiring SOC reports from their service organizations."

 If you are an organization which is regulated by the law, then you must be asking your vendors to provide a SOC report, as it becomes more critical for those vendors which you consider to be dealing with the high-risk operations of your business.

-SOC 1 report is mainly concerned with examining controls over financial reporting, the SOC 2 and SOC 3 reports focus more on the pre-defined, standardized benchmarks for controls related to security, processing integrity, confidentiality, or privacy of the data centre’s system and information.
+SOC 1 report is mainly concerned with examining controls over financial reporting, the SOC 2 and SOC 3 reports focus more on the pre-defined, standardized benchmarks for controls related to security, availability, processing integrity, confidentiality and privacy of the data centre’s system and information.

 SOC 1 report communicates a service organization’s controls relevant to a customer’s internal controls over financial reporting and may help an organization demonstrate compliance with various regulations, such as Sarbanes-Oxley or Model Audit Rule.